 And it’s always hard to decide what to focus on.

-Sahra has spent the last 30 years researching the dances of Egypt.
-Currently she presents her findings through Journey Through Egypt, an intensive in-person study course taught all over the world.
+With a Master’s in Dance Ethnology, Sahra has devoted her life to the study of the dances of Egypt and has been either living, or traveling to Egypt to research for over 30 years.Currently, she presents her findings through Journey Through Egypt, an intensive study course spanning 4 levels that is taught all over the world.
 Expanding into the online space, Sahra hopes to bring her knowledge to even more dancers around the globe.

 Mahin is a performer and traveling workshop instructor, combining her 20 years of study in Middle Eastern dance with an academic background in Exercise Science.
 She is the publisher of the internationally-acclaimed “Bellydance Quickies” since 2010 and owner of One World Dance & Music Studio in Phoenix, AZ.

-Terri Allread has 25 years of small business ownership and consulting experience that she uses to help dancers reach either business goals.
-In addition to owning the Belly Dance Business Academy (BDBA), Terri also owns Third Eye Tribal in MN, produces ATS® Homecoming/ATS® Reunion and Producer of the Women and Spirituality Conference and is a published author.
+Terri Allread has 25 years of small business and consulting experience that she uses to help dancers reach their business goals.
+In addition to owning the Belly Dance Business Academy (BDBA), Terri also owns Third Eye Tribal, produces ATS® Homecoming/ATS® Reunion and Producer of the Women and Spirituality Conference and is a published author.

-Nisaa (Heather D. Ward) is a Middle Eastern dance instructor, performer, and researcher based in St. Louis, Missouri, USA.
-As an instructor and performer, Nisaa specializes in Egyptian raqs sharqi.
+Nisaa (Heather D. Ward) is a Middle Eastern dance instructor, performer, and researcher.
 As a researcher, Nisaa’s primary area of concentration is the transition from awalim and ghawazi dance styles to classical raqs sharqi at the turn of the 19th/20th centuries in Egypt.
 She has completed a book on this subject, Egyptian Belly Dance in Transition: The Raqs Sharqi Revolution, 1890-1930.
-Learn more about Nisaa at www.bellydancewithnisaa.com

 By Sahra Saeeda